luke-ded/MP4-Merge/README.md

 metadata result videos will cause corrupted video if merged again.

 ## The Code
-This is a python wrapper for ffmpeg utilizing PyQt6 for the graphical user interface.
+This is a wrapper for ffmpeg coded in Python and utilizing PyQt6 for the graphical user interface.
 Executable files were created for Windows, MacOS, and Linux using PyInstaller.

 ## About
 This program was created by Luke, a CS major at University of Central Florida.